 Challenge: Polachi’s database was difficult to update and confusing to navigate.

-Digital Transformation: Polachi replaced their clunky homegrown database with Thrive TRM.
+Digital Transformation: For a successful transformation, Polachi replaced its clunky homegrown database with Thrive TRM.

 The cloud-based system is fast and accessible.
 Thanks to the ability to add comments to each record, the team can check the progress of records at any time.
 It also minimizes manual data entry with the option to create or update profiles from resumes or online profiles.
 The intuitive interface also keeps clients happy, because they can get started without any training.